CHAMPVA for Life Definition

 Assisted Living – CFL does not pay for assisted living or senior living care as defined by assistance with activities of daily living such as bathing, dressing, feeding or supervision of the cognitively impaired.
 This type of care is sometimes called custodial care and is not a covered benefit.

 Skilled Nursing Home Care – CFL will pay for skilled nursing care to an extent.
 Like Medicare, there must be a medical condition that was treated in a hospital for three consecutive days, and the senior must be admitted to a skilled nursing facility within 30 days of hospital discharge.
 Medicare has a 100-day limit on skilled nursing, and CFL will be the primary payer after that 100-day limit, but will not cover the full amount.
-Co-payment in the amount of $150-$250 / day should be expected.
+A co-payment in the amount of $150-$250 / day should be expected.
 Therefore, nursing home care is a large out-of-pocket expense and CHAMPVA is not a long-term solution.

 Home Health Care – CHAMPVA will cover intermittent skilled care for a homebound person, but not personal / custodial care at home.
 A physician must declare skilled care to be medically necessary.